 Sometimes, it is necessary to rename the account.
 For example, if the business operates as a sole proprietorship, the account can be renamed as Owner’s equity.
 Click Edit under Chart of Accounts in the Settings tab.
 The new name will show, but the default name will be visible in the Settings tab:

 In some situations, sole proprietors need not add the complexity of capital accounts to their business records.
 See this Guide for a discussion of a simpler approach to equity accounting.

 Sole proprietors and partnerships are unincorporated, meaning they have no shareholders.
 Their capital accounts can be set up as described in this Guide.
 But companies or corporations (terminology varies in different jurisdictions), trusts, and funds are separate legal entities.
-Depending on the legal structure of a business, it may be nessessary to change the classification of Capital accounts from Equity to Assets if they are debit balances or Liabilities if they are credit balances.
+Depending on the legal structure of a business, it may be nessessary to change the classification of Capital accounts from Equity to Assets if they have debit balances or Liabilities if they have credit balances.
 When in doubt, consult with a local accountant to be sure.